JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 ### What can I use Kotlin for?

-Kotlin can be used for any kind of development, be it server-side, client-side web and Android.
+Kotlin can be used for any kind of development, be it server-side, client-side, web and Android.
 With Kotlin/Native currently in the works, support for other platforms such as embedded systems, macOS and iOS is coming.
 People are using Kotlin for mobile and server-side applications, client-side with JavaScript or JavaFX, and data science, just to name a few possibilities.